 If you spend a moment just talking about travelling to India, this country offers adventures more than you can shake a stick at.
 India is a diverse and all-encompassing country with vast landmasses, amazing people and ancient history and that’s what it has been in limelight for.

-From red hot deserts to ice cold mountains, languages to cuisines, India is a country with tremendous beauty.
-Be that as it may, we are going to unveil the highest points in India that are world’s highest points too.
-Give the list once over with a fine tooth comb and enjoy the light show.
+From red hot deserts to ice-cold mountains, languages to cuisines, India is a country with tremendous beauty.
+Be that as it may, we are going to unveil the highest points in India that are the world’s highest points too.
+Give the list once over with a fine-tooth comb and enjoy the light show.
 Off you go!

 Situated at the Losar road of Kaza village, this petrol pump is the highest petrol pump in the world where travellers can refill the tanks.
 Be that as it may, according to the travellers, this petrol pump is bit obsolescent.
 That means, the fuel dispenser shows only the amount of petrol filled, but it doesn’t show the money to be paid by the consumer.
 That’s quite interesting.
 Isn’t it?

 5. Chail – Highest Cricket Ground in the World

 There are a bunch of reasons for which Indians feel proud of cricket.
 Not only the tremendous cricket team they have got but also for having the highest cricket ground in the world.
 The name of the highest cricket ground in the world is Dharmasala.